a16z/ai/src/docs/guides/vision.md

 * **Error rates are low, but high enough that you have to prepare for them carefully**.
 An API with a 2% error rate will fail outright for 2 out of every 100 images.
 For the 2 people that see the results of an incorrect analysis, the result can be jarring.
 * **Image rotation, complexity and quality matter.** The same image rotated different ways can have significantly different recognition results.
 When the image is complex and has multiple features precision also degrades.

-The good news is that all of these things can be addressed by how the system is used, rather than requiring a different technology.
-Here are some tips:
+The good news is that all of these things can be addressed by how your code uses the underlying APIs.
+Also, the systems are improving rapidly.
+Here are some tips to get the most out of the current generation of technology:

 * Give information on what the system is seeing quickly but use smoothing (e.g. with moving averages) to prevent unexpected jumps between categories
 * Don’t put the error on the person, but on the system.